 For years, garlic has been used as a natural remedy for viral infections, flu, cough, and cold.
 The organosulphur compound available in garlic attacks harmful bacteria and improves your immune system.

 Garlic has antimicrobial properties which are very effective in keeping your skin healthy.
 Optimum consumption of garlic keeps skin diseases away.

-The organic sulphur based compounds and high amount of allicin of garlic prevents hair loss and promote hair growth.
+The organic sulfur-based compounds and high amount of allicin of garlic prevent hair loss and promote hair growth.